ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 <a id="nestedatt--input_appscope--filter--allow"></a>
 ### Nested Schema for `input_appscope.filter.allow`

+Required:

+- `config` (String) Choose a config to apply to processes that match the process name and/or argument.
+- `procname` (String) Specify the name of a process or family of processes.

 Optional:

 - `arg` (String) Specify a string to substring-match against process command-line.
-- `config` (String) Choose a config to apply to processes that match the process name and/or argument.
-Not Null
-- `procname` (String) Specify the name of a process or family of processes.
-Not Null

 <a id="nestedatt--input_appscope--metadata"></a>
 ### Nested Schema for `input_appscope.metadata`

-Optional:
+Required:

-- `name` (String) Not Null
+- `name` (String)
 - `value` (String) JavaScript expression to compute field's value, enclosed in quotes or backticks.
-(Can evaluate to a constant.).
-Not Null
+(Can evaluate to a constant.)

 <a id="nestedatt--input_appscope--persistence"></a>